 4. Yield existing conversations to recognized activities: Weekly Nets, ARES, public service events, etc.

 5. Do not engage in political soap boxing or views on religious matters.
 These subjects are very personal to others listening and should be avoided.
 Do not engage in any personal antagonisms.
 Keep in mind that some conversations are best held in private.
 Hate speech or derogatory remarks directed at any person or group (political, ethnic, racial, religious, sexual orientation, etc.) are never allowed on on the above repeaters.
 Please keep that stuff to yourself, nobody wants to hear your personal rants over the airwaves.

 6. Selling items OTHER than ham related equipment is not allowed, nor is conducting any business.
 This is not only our policy, it is prohibited by the FCC.
 As Amateur Radio operators, we are prohibited from gaining any pecuniary benefit from our operation of our amateur radio stations.
 When in doubt take it off the air.

 7. All of our repeaters are “G Rated” 24 hours a day.
 Watch your language.
 Sometimes slips happen.
 That being said there is a complete difference between an inadvertent slip and an intentional act.
 Avoid adult subjects.
 Many hams have children in the home and amateur radio is open to all ages.

 8. If you hear stations jamming or interfering do not make any comments, ignore them!
 Do not antagonize those interfering!
 This is not going to make them stop.
-Contact one of the owners via email or telephone to inform them of what is happening with dates, time, and nature of interference.
+Contact the owner, trustee, or control operators via email or telephone to inform them of what is happening with dates, time, and nature of interference.